-It's better to think of potatoes more as an occasional treat than as a dietary staple─and most experts recommend staying away from serving them as a substantial part of your pup's everyday meals.
+It's better to think of potatoes more as an occasional treat than as a dietary staple for healthy dogs─and most experts recommend staying away from serving them as a substantial part of your pup's everyday meals.
 Dogs with diabetes should avoid potatoes entirely as they can cause blood sugar spikes.
 As always, the best diet for your dog is veterinarian-approved dog food that already has the recommended vitamins and nutrients your pup needs.

 With all that said, are you still wondering if it's really OK to give your dog a spoonful of your mashed potatoes?
 Let's break it down.

-Can You Give Your Dog All Types of Mashed Potatoes?
+Can Dogs Have All Types of Mashed Potatoes?

 Garlic Mashed Potatoes

-What if the mashed have garlic, chives, sour cream, or other spices in them, keep them away from your pup.
+If the mashed potatoes have garlic, chives, sour cream, or other spices in them, keep them away from your pup.
 "Garlic and allium [the genus allium includes onions, garlic, chives, and leeks] are toxic to dogs and cats.
 Best to keep things as bland as possible, also to prevent gastrointestinal upset," Lee recommends.

 Mashed Sweet Potatoes

-An alternative to white mashed potatoes, mashed sweet potatoes are a healthier option to share with your dog, as long as they are cooked and unseasoned, and again given in moderation.
-However, you're not going to want to share the sweet potato casserole that you made for Thanksgiving or Christmas, as spices like nutmeg are toxic for dogs and the added sugar, butter, and marshmallows aren't good for your pup, either.
+An alternative to white mashed potatoes, mashed sweet potatoes are a healthier option to share with your dog, as long as they are cooked and unseasoned and, again, given in moderation.
+However, you're not going to want to share the sweet potato casserole you made for Thanksgiving or Christmas, as spices like nutmeg are toxic for dogs and the added sugar, butter, and marshmallows aren't good for your pup, either.

 Instant Mashed Potatoes and Baked Potatoes

 Never, ever feed your dog raw potatoes or potato peels of any kind.
 They contain solanine, a compound that is toxic to dogs and can result in vomit or a diarrhea mess.
 So if your pup gets into them from your trash or garden, call your vet right away.

 Do Mashed Potatoes Actually Help Dogs With Diarrhea?

-Try One of These Thanksgiving or Other Holiday Foods That Are Safer for Dogs Instead
+Try These Thanksgiving or Holiday Foods That Are Safer for Dogs Instead

 Are there better choices of foods or snacks if a pet parent wants to indulge their precious pooch?

-"In general, I recommend sticking to a normal diet, as 40-60 percent of pets are obese and don't need extra calories.
-Instead, I'd prefer a higher fiber snack to help make your dog feel more satiated (e.g., green beans, small amounts of pumpkin, etc.).
-But sticking with a balanced AAFO-approved, age-appropriate diet is the most important.
+"In general, I recommend sticking to a normal diet, as 40–60 percent of pets are obese and don't need extra calories.
+Instead, I'd prefer a higher fiber snack to help make your dog feel more satiated.
+But sticking with a balanced AAFCO-approved, age-appropriate diet is the most important.
 When in doubt, consult with your veterinarian or a board-certified veterinary nutritionist," Lee says.

-With the holidays just around the corner, if you simply must share a seasonal treat with Fido, here are some other Thanksgiving or Christmas foods that are better for dogs to munch on:
+If you simply must share a seasonal treat with Fido around the holidays, here are some other Thanksgiving or Christmas foods that are better for dogs to munch on: